PowerShell/platyPS/README.md

 # Markdown.MAML
 Prototype to transform Markdown to MAML and vice verse

+# Contributing

+It's a hackathon and we have wild free for all party on this repo!
+Feel free to do direct checking in master, unless you want a codereview or some other specific goal.
+Keep updating **Hackathon status** section to reflect your porgress and communicate it to others.
+Include short demo / snippets in the source code and readme to quicky onboard others.

 # Hackathon status

 This section would contain the current status.
 Please add feature descriptions here.